 If you were a victim of an Uber or Lyft accident and would like to know your legal rights, our experienced Uber and Lyft accident lawyers at West Coast Trial Lawyers are available 24/7 to offer legal assistance.
 With our track record of winning more than 5,000 personal injury cases and recovering over $1 billion in settlements for our clients, we are confident that we will get you a fair settlement offer.

 Typically, rideshare drivers transport about 7 to 8 people a day and are in their vehicle for an average of 4 to 5 hours.
 Not only can driving for all these hours lead to lower back pain, but the significant amount of random strangers utilizing the vehicle can lead to the spread of illnesses and germs.

 In fact, according to a study by the life insurance company, NetQuote, rideshare vehicles hold more than three times as many germs as rental cars and about 220 more germs than taxis.

 Surprisingly, the study compared the amount of CFU’s or colony-forming units found on a toilet seat to the number of bacteria growing on rideshare vehicle surfaces, such as seat belts and steering wheels.
-The study found that rideshare cars have more than quadruple the amount of germs.
-With so many Uber drivers sitting in the midst of so many germs for so many hours, the chances of getting sick greatly increase.
+The study also found that rideshare cars have more than quadruple the amount of germs.
+With so many Uber drivers sitting in the midst of so many germs for a lengthy period of time, the chances of getting sick greatly increases.